The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 Choosing an Inflatable SUP: The Reality

-You may have already figured out that these sites can’t actually tell you which board is the best inflatable SUP for you.
+You may have already figured out that review and rating sites can’t actually tell you which board is the best inflatable SUP for you.
 The hard truth is that these articles make their money by referring buyers to Amazon or certain manufacturer’s sites that reward the site owner with a financial incentive when you purchase after clicking a link from the article.

-These lists and editorial recommendations are combined with more modern marketing tactics such as company-affiliated social media groups and "influencers" that give a false impression of customer satisfaction and enthusiasm for particular brands of paddle board.
+These lists and editorial recommendations are combined with more modern marketing tactics such as company-affiliated social media groups and influencers that give an exaggerated impression of customer satisfaction and enthusiasm for particular brands of paddle board.

 In addition to monetized editorial reviews and manipulated social media, you should also be aware that fake 'customer' reviews are a huge problem for e-commerce in general, and the stand up paddle board industry is no exception.
 In fact, there is an entire shadowy industry of automated customer review generation, allowing companies to amass hundreds of glowing reviews as long as they are willing to pay for them.